acidbubbles/vam-acidbubbles-home/README.md

-# vam-acidbubbles-home
+# Virt-A-Mate Acidbubbles Plugins & Tools Home

-The home page to get information about my plugins and programs
+The page to get information about my plugins and programs and discuss ideas.

 ## Plugins